jfarmer/setup-environment/README.md

 In school, you are typically only ever producing work for yourself or the TA/professor who grades it.
 Heck, in many computer science courses the daily/weekly homework is graded automatically by a computer program — no humans in sight!

-In that environment, it doesn't really hurt to work a way that makes collaboration harder.
+In that environment, it doesn't really hurt to work in a way that makes collaboration harder.
 In this environment, it will hurt a lot.

 Here are some ways that having a different development setup *makes collaboration harder*: